-PREZCOBIX® may cause severe or life-threatening skin reactions or rash.
-Sometimes these skin reactions and skin rashes can become severe and require treatment in a hospital.
-Call your healthcare provider right away if you develop a rash.
+PREZCOBIX® may cause severe or life-threatening skin reactions or rashes.
+Stop taking PREZCOBIX® and call your healthcare provider right away if you develop any skin changes with symptoms below:

 - Serious problems can happen if you take any of these medicines with PREZCOBIX®.